-Counseling is available to victims of bias-related incidents through the Counseling Center located in St. Joseph's Hall.
+Counseling is available to all parties involved in bias-related crimes and incidents through the Counseling Center located in St. Joseph's Hall.
 This service is confidential and free of charge.
 Referral services are also available.
-The Student Life Office can also serve as a resource and referral agent to students in the event of a bias-related incident.
+The Student Life Office can also serve as a resource and referral agent to students in the event of a bias-related crimes and incidents.

-Common Circumstances Related to Bias-Related Crime on College Campuses
+Common Circumstances Related to Bias-Related Crimes and Incidents on College Campuses